judge-meister/mandlebrot_set/README.md

 for every zoom level (image) calculated.
 Obviously we will need to also have a tidy-up/finish method to free all the items - yes we can.
 Done.

 1. Learn about threads in C to take advantage of multi-processor architecture.
 Done.
-My initial attempt has reduced the time for the initial display from 7.9 seconds to 2.9 seconds using 4 threads.
-Need to make the code more general so it can use as many thread as there are cores available on the CPU.
+My initial attempt has reduced the time for the initial display from 12.5 seconds to 2.9 seconds using 16 threads.

 1. Using a better color mapping.
+Done.
 It now looks good at all zoom levels.

-1. Can now provice the desired centre point, zoom level and zoom factor as input values (initially as command line options)
+1. Can now provide the desired centre point, zoom level and zoom factor as input values (initially as command line options)

 ## Lessons Learnt ##